-One can see that the daily variation is well reproduced by Koherent with a high temporal resolution and its temporal development is in line with the values of Brewer No. 163.
-However, there is an absolute bias of TOC of around -10 DU compared to Brewer 163 depending on the season.
+One can see that the daily variation is well reproduced by Koherent with a high temporal resolution and its temporal development is in line with the values of Brewer no. 163.
+However, there is an absolute bias of TOC of around -10 DU compared to Brewer no. 163 depending on the season.
 In winter, Koherent shows a larger offset than in summer, where the values are almost congruent.

-Figure 8 shows the temporal course of the relative difference of TOC values between Koherent and Brewer No. 163 during the entire comparison period between 1st of October 2019 and 30th of December 2020 ((Koherent-Brewer163)/Brewer163).
-The least-square fit in the figure reveals clearly the seasonal dependency of up to 4% of the differences through the seasons.
-The differences are about -3% in the summer season and about +1% in the winter season in respect of the fit in figure 8.
+Figure 8 shows the temporal course of the relative difference of TOC values between Koherent and Brewer no. 163 during the entire comparison period between 1 October 2019 and 30 December 2020 ((Koherent - Brewer163) / Brewer163).
+The least-squares fit in the deviation Brewer 010 / BTS Solar deviation Brewer 226 / BTS Solar deviation Dobson 104 / BTS Solar fit deviation Brewer 010 / BTS Solar fit deviation Brewer 226 / BTS Solar fit deviation Dobson 104 / BTS Solar figure reveals clearly the seasonal dependency of up to 4% of the differences through the seasons.
+The differences are about -3% in the summer season and about +1% in the winter season with respect to the fit in Fig. 8.